-The Maryland Community of Practice for Leaders of Villages and Aging in Community – helping leaders and innovators in Maryland to support new community resources
+The Maryland Community of Practice for Leaders of Villages and Aging in Community – is helping leaders and innovators in Maryland.
+We support leaders establish and maintain their passion for working on Aging in Community programs and resources.

 Our Purpose: to provide support through a Community of Practice (CoP) for leaders and visionaries who are creating villages and similar aging in community programs that allow its members to live and age well in their communities with support and advocacy.